daposarumi/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tr Ac Ze : script replaces characters 'A' and 'c' with 'Z' and 'e' respectively tr -d 'cC' : script removes all letters 'c' and 'C' from input rev : script reverses input
+tr Ac Ze : script replaces characters 'A' and 'c' with 'Z' and 'e' respectively tr -d 'cC' : script removes all letters 'c' and 'C' from input rev : script reverses input cut -d : -f 1,6 /etc/passwd | sort : script displays all users and their home directory.